 Address: 875 N Michigan Ave, Chicago, IL 60611

-If you’re looking for an incredible place to enjoy a drink and an amazing view of Chicago, the Signature Room at the 95th is definitely worth a visit.
+If you’re looking for an incredible place to enjoy a drink and a fantastic view of Chicago, the Signature Room at the 95th is definitely worth a visit.
 Located on the 95th floor of the former John Hancock Center, the Signature Room offers an unparalleled 360-degree view of the city.

-The atmosphere is upscale but relaxed, making it perfect for a date night or happy hour with friends, though they do have a business casual dress code.
-They request no gym shoes, beachwear, or ripped jeans, and shorts and sandals are not allowed at dinner.
+The atmosphere is upscale but relaxed, perfect for a date night or happy hour with friends, though they have a business casual dress code.
+They request no gym shoes, beachwear, or ripped jeans; shorts and sandals are prohibited at dinner.
 However, The Signature Lounge at the 96th is more casual.

-In addition to an impressive selection of cocktails, the Signature Room also offers an extensive menu of small plates and entrees.
-Whether you’re looking to enjoy a few drinks or have a full meal, the Signature Room is one of the best spots to grab a bite with a view.
+In addition to an impressive selection of cocktails, the Signature Room offers an extensive menu of small plates and entrees.

 16. Visit the Spirit Statue and Catch a Game at the United Center